Vocational Training for Automotive Technicians — Online Alternative

 High School Students

 You are interested in the trades and want to explore automotive before committing to a full program.
-Start with the free Academy.
+Start with the free training articles.
 If you like it, you will know this career is right for you before spending a dollar on formal education.

 How to Get Started

-- Start the Academy — pick the system you are most curious about or start from the beginning.
+- Start reading — pick the system you are most curious about or start from the beginning

 - Use AI Diagnostics — describe a real problem you have seen (or are working on) and see how the AI walks through the diagnostic process.
-Three free diagnoses are included.
+Three diagnoses included

-- Go Pro when ready — unlimited AI diagnostics, advanced ASE study tools, and the full platform for $9.99/month.
+- Go Pro when ready — 10 AI diagnoses per day, advanced ASE study tools, and the full platform for $9.99/month

 The Technician Shortage Is Real — And It Is Your Opportunity

-A vocational training institute does not need to be a building you drive to.
+Vocational training does not need to happen in a building you drive to.
 It needs to be a resource that teaches you how to think, diagnose, and solve problems on modern vehicles.
 That is what APEX Tech Nation was built to do.
-Read our automotive training institute comparison for more on how online training stacks up.
+Read our automotive training alternative comparison for more on how online training stacks up, or explore automotive technician salary data to see what the career pays at each level.

 Related Articles